canndrew/netsim/docs/04_nat.md

 }
 ```

-Up until this point everything is the same: we have server node listening
+Up until this point everything is the same: we have a server node listening
-for incoming UDP datagrams and client node that will send a message
+for incoming UDP datagrams, and a client node that will send a message
-to server.
+to the server.

 ## NAT

-Now we will put client node under virtual NAT device.
+Now we will put our client node behind a virtual NAT device.

 ```rust
 use netsim::device::ipv4::Ipv4NatBuilder;